seripap/string-interpolation/README.md

 - `key`: Unique key that annotates the modifier
 - `modifier`: Function to execute when reducing string

-A single parameter can be passed into your custom modifier.
-This parameter is what is interpolated from the pasrser.
+You can reference the interpolated value and data passed while parsing.

 ```js
 const customModifier = (val) => val.split('').reverse().join('');
 ```

-#### Example
+#### Simple Example

 ```js
 const Interpolator = require('string-interpolator');